There’s no doubt COVID-19 has affected every aspect of what we once considered to be a normal life.

 We can always quiz any contractors about their preparation for social distancing during the tendering process.
 This questioning will help to satisfy us all they are a professionally run team.

-We’ll also work carefully to get all the necessary contracts for appointing your builders signed and countersigned.
+We will also work carefully to get all the necessary contracts for appointing your builders signed and countersigned.
 This contractual stage is a crucial part of any building project, and the agreement needs to be the correct one for your circumstances.

 If you plan to live on-site during the works, it is going to be more challenging.